tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** GESC: Thailand Minor champions, 2<sup>nd</sup> place at MDL Changsha Major

 **How did they qualify?** Since this team's formation in Sept.
-2017, there have been a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
-The addition of Resolut1on as the one position seemed the solution in bringing the rotations to a conclusion.
+2017, there were a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
+The addition of Resolut1on as the one position was the solution.

 **What can we expect?** Puppey is among of the